 Students are expected to fully engage in the entire course, and for that reason, they are encouraged to complete a KM project work (PW).
 In general, the PW includes an oral class presentation and a written report, which will be submitted and presented towards the end of the course.
 In particular, the specific details of the PW will be agreed upon with student and professor.

 Groups of attending students will be formed during the course, and each group will be made up of no more than 3 students.

-Attendance in class is considered very important for the nature of the specific course in particular, and for the nature of the MScBA programme in general.
+Attendance in class is considered very important for the nature of the specific course in particular, and for the nature of the Bachelor programme in general.
 Students who will miss more than 6 hours (out of 36) and/or do not complete and present the Project Work will be required to prepare the exam according to the materials provided in the section “References for not attending students or attending students that do not present the project work”.

-References For Attending Students (that present the project work)
+References for attending students (that present the project work)

-References For Not Attending Students (or attending students that do not present the project work)
+References for not attending students or attending students that do not present the project work

 - Massingham, P. (2019).
 Knowledge management: theory in practice.
 Sage.
 [All chapters]

 - Nonaka (1994), A Dynamic Theory of Organizational Knowledge Creation

 In light of the resolution of the Academic Senate of 20 July 2021, starting from 1 September all exams will be held in person.